On Control Networks Over Finite Lattices: Preliminaries

-{A lattice $L$, like other partially ordered sets, can be completely characterized by its Hasse diagram \cite{sta12}.
-It is a graph whose vertices are the elements in the lattice.
-There is an edge between two elements $a,b$ if and only if they are comparable ($a\leqs b$ or $b\leqs a$), and if $b$ covers $a$, which means $a\leqs b$ and there is no element $c\in L$ such that $a\leqs c\leqs b$, then $b$ is drawn ``above" $a$ (i.e., with a higher vertical coordinate).}
+{A lattice $L$, like other partially ordered sets, can be completely characterized by its Hasse diagram \cite{sta12}: a graph whose vertices are the elements in the lattice.
+In the Hasse diagram of a lattice, there is an edge between two vertices $a,b$ if and only if the elements represented by these two vertices are comparable ($a\leqslant b$ or $b\leqslant a$), and if $b$ covers $a$, which means $a\leqslant b$ and there is no element $c\in L$ such that $a\leqslant c\leqslant b$, then $b$ is drawn ``above" $a$ (i.e., with a higher vertical coordinate).}

 {For example, consider a lattice $L=\{P_1,P_2,P_3,P_4\}$ whose Hasse diagram is shown as in Figure \ref{Fig.3.1}.
-One can see that $P_1$ is the greatest element and $P_4$ the least, while $P_2$ and $P_3$ are incomparable, $P_2\v P_3=P_1$, $P_2\w P_3=P_4$. }
+One can see that $P_1$ is the greatest element and $P_4$ the least, while $P_2$ and $P_3$ are incomparable, $P_2\vee P_3=P_1$, $P_2\wedge P_3=P_4$. }